logological/logological.org/content/pages/um-foss.md

 ## VPN

-[IST's VPN support page](https://umanitoba.ca/information-services-technology/my-security/vpn-support) links to some [VPN instructions for Linux](https://ithelp.umanitoba.ca/a/1635613-vpn-instructions-for-installing-linux-vpn) that discuss connecting to the VPN with Pulse Secure Client for Linux.
-This is unfortunately proprietary software, though it should at least allow you to connect to the university's VPN.
+[IST's VPN support page](https://umanitoba.ca/information-services-technology/my-security/vpn-support) links to some [VPN instructions for Linux](https://ithelp.umanitoba.ca/a/1635613-vpn-instructions-for-installing-linux-vpn) that discuss connecting to UM's Ivanti (formerly Pulse) VPN with the proprietary Pulse Secure Client for Linux.
+Alternatively, you can try using [OpenConnect](https://www.infradead.org/openconnect/), a free software VPN client that supports the server's Pulse Connect Secure protocol.

+### Pulse Secure Client

+Pulse Secure Client is unfortunately proprietary software, though it should at least allow you to connect to the university's VPN.
+There are a number of problems you may need to work around with Pulse Secure Client for Linux:

+* The Pulse Secure Client installer may fail to detect a missing depedency on Mozilla's Certificate Database Tool (certutil).
+If your system does not have certutil installed, then Pulse will fail to install UM's security certificate, and will issue the following warning when you connect to the VPN:

+    >You are about to authenticate to an untrusted server.
+There are problems with the site's security certificate:
+    >
+    > Certificate Error
+    >
+    > Should Ivanti Secure Access Client continue to connect?

+    On openSUSE, certutil is provided by the mozilla-nss-tools package; other distributions may have it in some other package.
+Ensuring that certutil is installed does allow Pulse to successfully download UM's security certificate, but for some reason it continues to issue the same error message.

+* When you run Pulse Secure Client for the first time, it will attempt to download the Chromium Embedded Framework, and may get stuck.
+If this happens, you can try reinstalling the framework from the command line.
+First run `sudo /opt/pulsesecure/bin/setup_cef.sh uninstall` to uninstall any incomplete version, then `sudo /opt/pulsesecure/bin/setup_cef.sh install` to install it, and finally `sudo /opt/pulsesecure/bin/setup_cef.sh check_install` to verify that the installation was successful.

+* The fonts in the Pulse Secure Client GUI may be too small to read on your display.
+If so, then you can set the `GDK_SCALE` environment variable to scale up the entire window by any integer factor—for example, `GDK_SCALE=2 /opt/pulsesecure/bin/pulseUI`.
+You could also try setting the `GDK_DPI_SCALE` environment variable, which can take non-integer arguments, but this setting doesn't seem to affect all the text.

+### OpenConnect

+[OpenConnect](https://www.infradead.org/openconnect/), a free software VPN client, does support the Pulse Connect Secure protocol, but (as of June 2026) [it doesn't yet support the Microsoft Azure MFA used by UM's Ivanti VPN server](https://gitlab.com/openconnect/openconnect/-/work_items/619).
+In the meantime, you can try using [the "University of Manitoba" fork of openconnect-pulse-gui](https://github.com/markus-meier74/openconnect-pulse-gui), a wrapper around OpenConnect that handles the multi-factor authentication.